sarwaridas/DRL2/README.md

 ## Running the code

+We used Google Colab to create jupyter notebooks for each model type (DRL and Non DRL) and dataset (Diginetica and Retail Rocket).
+To run our Deep RL model for Diginetica and RetailRocket, navigate to `/Models/Diginetica_SA2C.ipynb` and `/Models/RetailRocket_SA2C.ipynb`, where the respective source code is linked to `/src/Diginetica` and `/src/RetailRocket` respectively.
+All pre-processing steps are managed in the source code itself.
+Results are also computed within the individual Jupyter notebooks.
+Then, run `/Models/Microsoft_Reccomender.ipynb` independently for our non DRL recommender.

 ## Evaluation Metrics
 1. HR (Hit Ratio): The fraction of users for which the correct answer is included in the recommendation list of length L. The larger L is, the higher hit ratio becomes, because there is a higher chance that the correct answer is included in the recommendation list.